mozilla/www.ccadb.org/cas/incident-report.md

 Create a new Bugzilla issue by filling out [this form](https://bugzilla.mozilla.org/enter_bug.cgi?format=__default__&product=CA%20Program&component=CA%20Certificate%20Compliance&bug_type=task).

-**For Incident Reports:**
 - The "Summary" field in Bugzilla (i.e., "Subject line") MUST begin with the CA Owner’s name, followed by a colon, and a brief title that highlights the type of incident being reported (e.g., "EXAMPLE CA OWNER: Incorrect Subject RDN Encoding").
 The CA Owner's name SHOULD match exactly with the CA Owner value in the CCADB.
-- The "Description" field MAY contain a Preliminary or Full Incident Report (copied and pasted from the corresponding markdown template, as explained [below](#report-templates)).
+- The "Description" field MAY contain a Preliminary or Full Incident Report (copied and pasted from the corresponding Markdown template, as explained [below](#report-templates)).

-**For Audit Finding Reports:**
-- The Summary field in Bugzilla MUST be set to CA Owner’s name, followed by a colon, and "Findings in 20XX Audit", where XX is the year the audit period or point-in-time ended (e.g., "CA ABC: Findings in 2024 Audit").
-The CA Owner's name SHOULD match exactly with the CA Owner value in the CCADB.
-- The "Description" field MUST contain an Audit Finding Report (copied and pasted from the corresponding markdown template, as explained [below](#report-templates)).

 #### How are reports scoped?

-**For Incident Reports:** There SHOULD be a single Incident Report for each distinct matter, and CA Owners MUST submit an additional, separate Incident Report when:
+There SHOULD be a single Incident Report for each distinct matter, and CA Owners MUST submit an additional, separate Incident Report when:
 - policy requires the revocation of one or more certificates by a certain deadline, such as those in BR Section 4.9, but that deadline will not be or has not been met by the CA Owner (i.e., a delayed revocation Incident Report).
 - in the process of researching one incident, another incident with a distinct root cause and/or remediation is discovered.
 - after an incident is marked resolved in Bugzilla, the incident reoccurs.

-**For Audit Finding Reports:** There MUST be a single Audit Finding Report that covers all findings discovered by the audit.

-All reports MUST be free-standing (i.e., not rely upon the contents of other reports).
-Reports MAY repeat things previously stated in discussions or Bugzilla comments, in which case the report SHOULD state a summary of previous findings.
-The existence of data in discussions or Bugzilla comments does not excuse a CA Owner from the task of compiling a report that aligns with the guidance on this page.
+All reports MUST be free-standing and not rely on the contents of other reports.
+While reports MAY repeat information from discussions or Bugzilla comments, they SHOULD summarize previous findings.
+CA Owners are responsible for compiling a complete report according to these guidelines, even if information exists elsewhere.

 #### What format is used?